yt-project/yt/doc/source/developing/building_the_docs.rst

 `Bootstrap theme <https://pypi.python.org/pypi/sphinx-bootstrap-theme/>`_,
 which can be installed via ``pip install sphinx_bootstrap_theme``.

-In order to tell sphinx not to do all of the dynamical building, you must set the ``$READTHEDOCS`` environment variable to be True by typing this at the command line:
+In order to tell Sphinx not to do all of the dynamical building, you must set the ``$READTHEDOCS`` environment variable to be True by typing this at the command line: